-7. Developments are encouraged to incorporate species and plantings in accordance with FireSmart BC Landscaping Best Practices.
+- 7. Developments are encouraged to incorporate species and plantings in accordance with FireSmart BC Landscaping Best Practices. - 8.
+Developments are encouraged to include space for food garden spaces and spaces for food production.

 Building Design Guidelines

 - 1. Ensure that each building is unique, but the development remains cohesive, sharing an architectural style, proportions, and material palette. - 2.
 Consider focal points at entrances, generous glazing, porches and other architectural features to emphasize the ground floor as the highest design priority. - 3.
 Avoid blank monolithic walls by incorporating windows and articulating the façade with well-proportioned recesses/projections, reinforced by building material changes and with two or at most three durable, quality exterior cladding materials.
 Vinyl siding is discouraged. - 4.
 The requirements for varied and articulated facades will be considered in conjunction with meeting the building performance requirements of the BC Energy BC Energy StepCode or Zero Carbon "Steps" and accommodations made to meet these requirements.